-The launch of yacht RAGNAR finally prompts me to write this piece about yachting differently.
-For those not in the loop, RAGNAR is a conversion from an ice-breaking PSV (platform supply vessel) into an exploration luxury yacht.
+The launch of yacht OK has prompted me to update this piece about yachting differently.
+It was originally written following the launch of RAGNAR, a conversion from an ice-breaking PSV (platform supply vessel) into an exploration luxury yacht.

 As a youngster sailing with the sea cadets, I often saw ex workboats being used as yachts in our northern waters.
 The boats the cadets used were mostly repurposed patrol boats, tugs, anything large enough to hold a lot of young people in camping conditions and were not too expensive to operate.